 Customer / Business Value Delivered

 The amount of business value provided by each completed work item, epic, feature or release.
 Allow team and stakeholders to manage ROI, focusing on the highest value work items first; as well as considering moving on as value left in backlog decreases

-Measures the amount of known and unmitigated risk shown across a period of time.
+Measures the amount of known and unmitigated risk shown across time.
 Encourages team self-management to reduce project risk.
-Goal: Product risk trending down to acceptable level over time; balancing investment between building product and reducing risk.
+Goal: Product risk trending down to an acceptable level over time; balancing investment between building product and reducing risk.

 Push / Pull

-This is the ratio / count of work items completed vs. work items added.
-Used to guard kanban teams from being overwhelmed with work that can compromise focus and commitment.
-Goal: Push / Pull is balanced – new work is added to backlog when work-in progress is completed.
+This is the ratio/count of work items completed vs. work items added.
+Used to guard kanban teams against being overwhelmed with work that can compromise focus and commitment.
+Goal: Push / Pull is balanced – new work is added to the backlog when work-in-progress is completed.

 Product Net Promoter Score

 (NPS) is used to measure the response to the questions: Would you recommend this product to a colleague?